 Learning and teaching strategy and rationale

 This unit adopts active, case study, problem-based and experiential learning approaches simultaneously to help students in acquiring and integration of knowledge and skills related to identifying and solving complicated entrepreneurial problems.
-Students will be able to learn the application of theories and concepts underpinning innovation and entrepreneurial processes in a series of face-to-face workshops along with the materials (videos, texts, exercises, and cases) provided through the online learning platform.
-Each workshop includes mini-seminars focusing on the core theories and followed by practical exercises.
-Guest entrepreneurial experts will be invited as keynote speakers throughout the semester to share their practical experiences with students.
-In this blended mode of delivery, students- through individual and group (in-class) activities - will be able to develop and accumulate practical knowledge of innovation and entrepreneurship theories/concepts.
+Students will be able to learn the application of theories and concepts underpinning innovation and entrepreneurial processes in a series of workshops or equivalent along with the materials (videos, texts, exercises, and cases) provided through the online learning platform.
+Each workshop or equivalent includes mini-seminars focusing on the core theories and followed by practical exercises.
+Guest entrepreneurial experts might be invited as keynote speakers throughout the semester to share their practical experiences with students.
+In this blended mode of delivery, students- through individual and group activities - will be able to develop and accumulate practical knowledge of innovation and entrepreneurship theories/concepts.

 Assessment strategy and rationale

-To pass this unit, students are required to complete and submit three (3) graded assessment tasks and achieve an aggregate mark of at least 50%.
-Marking will be based on a rubric specifically developed to measure students’ level of achievement of the learning outcomes for each item of assessment.
+In order to pass this unit, students are required to demonstrate mastery of all learning outcomes and achieve an aggregate mark of at least 50%.
+Marking will be in accordance with a rubric specifically developed to measure student levels of achievement of the learning outcomes for each item of assessment.
 Students will also be awarded a final grade which signifies their overall achievement in the unit.

 The assessment strategy for this unit helps students develop their knowledge and skills in entrepreneurship and innovation to the point where they can present and defend a novel idea in the form of start-up/business proposal.
-Assessment 1 – Reflective essay.
-Students will present their knowledge of entrepreneurship and innovation theories in an essay.
+Assessment 1 – Portfolio of Engagement.
+Students will present their knowledge of entrepreneurship and innovation theories through online activities.
 Assessment 2 – New venture pitch/presentation.
 Using knowledge acquired from assessment 1, students will further develop their understanding of the managerial aspects of entrepreneurship and innovation, theories and practice by analysing the external micro and macro business environments, develop an opportunity and utilising media, offer a new venture pitch that can capitalise the opportunity.
 Students will need to record an audio-visual presentation of their idea.
 Assessments 3 – New venture proposal in the format of a report.
 Write a detailed business proposal utilising the data, and facts and defend the viability the new venture proposal.

 Overview of assessments